JoshSchoen/vcl-quickstart/create-users/README.md

 ## Prerequisites
 Before you begin, make sure you have the following:
 - Access to a VantageCloud Lake Console.
-If you need access contact your administrator or [start a trial]().
+If you need access contact your administrator or [start a 14 day free trial]().
 - Access to a VantageCloud Lake Environment.
 Creating an environment is easy, here's a [tutorial]() to get you started.
 - Appropriate privileges or access to an account with sufficient permissions to create users.